ploetz-zeller/symbio-documentation/docs/admin/services/sap-solution-manager-connector/SymbioToSolManDiagramSynchronization.md

 ---

-If Best Practice Task is **not** connected to a task, a *draft task* will be created in the Solution Manager.
+If Best Practice Task is **not** connected to a task, a *draft task* will be created in the SAP Solution Manager.

 ![Test](media/LocalTask.png)